apache/infrastructure-website/content/pages/services.md

 ### PMC tools ###

 - Every project can use a dedicated space on the [Confluence wiki](cwiki.html).
+  - Here is information for <a href="https://cwiki.apache.org/confluence/display/INFRA/Managing+permissions+on+your+project%27s+Confluence+Space" target="_blank">managing user permissions</a> in your project's wiki space.
 - <a href="https://reporter.apache.org/" target="_blank">Reporter</a> provides actvitity statistics and other information about your project, and editing tools to help you write and submit your project's quarterly Board reports.
 - You can create and run a [project blog](project-blogs.html).
 - You can establish a [Slack channel](slack.html) for real-time team discussions.